swift-nav/libsettings/README.md

 #### Prerequisities for Python 2.7.x or 3.4.x

+* pip
 * virtualenvwrapper-win (pip install virtualenvwrapper-win)

 You can do without 'virtualenvwrapper-win' but beaware that in this case contents of requirements-*.txt should be installed to your Python environment.

+For MinGW make to work correctly sh.exe must NOT be in your path.

 #### Commands for Python 2.7.x or 3.4.x